Updated: Aug 27, 2022

 - iCoat CT60 is dry to touch in 8-12 hours, and iCost MV is 12 hours.

-- ArtWorks Resin is dry to touch in 8-12 hours, and Liquid Diamonds is dry to touch in 24 hours (average), however all resins continue to cure/harden 2-3 weeks afterwards, and full heat tolerance on most resins isn't typically reached until up to about 30 days after initial cure.
+however all resins continue to cure/harden 2-3 weeks afterwards, and full heat tolerance on our resins is reached roughly 3 weeks after initial cure.

 - For those wanting hard working cutting boards, they typically use a different board for that job so as not to ruin the decorated cheese /charcuterie serving piece.
 Although some may just choose to use the backside of the board if there's no added texture on decorated side.

 - Cutting directly on resin is not recommended.

 - The resin decorated cheese / charcuterie boards are meant as table decoration serving boards, for those who love to entertain & dress up their table.
 We don't suggest putting food directly against the resin art areas.
 It is a table decoration, but if people really need/want to, and are covering it up anyways, they can set glass/plastic dip bowls on the resin section with olives or pickles etc., or use paper baking doilies or parchment or wax paper.
 Ideally, most just use the wood area to serve, & keep the decorated area to be visible.

 - Coaster, trays and cheese/ charcuterie boards with resin, can be hand washed with mild soap & water, and a soft cloth (or microfibre cloth).